swiftuiux/coreml-stable-diffusion-swift-example-app/README.md

 ## How it works

 ### Super short
-On the first glance it looks like a jungle of files (TextEncoder, U-Net, VAE, SafetyChecker, vocab stuff, etc.), but if you zoom out, the whole pipeline is really just:

 **words → numbers → math → picture → check**

-Everything else is just supporting that flow.

 ### So in short:
 text → (TextEncoder) → numbers